0x580x540x43/CometDocs/index.md

 Written by 0x580x540x43#3331

-Inspiration and most definitions from Synapse documentation and Greenman#8153
+Inspiration and most content from Synapse documentation, excuded functions that are not in Comet Credits to Greenman#8153 for the functions format

 https://cometrbx.xyz/